eugeneilyin/mdi-norm/README.md

 * Doesn't depends on any external libraries like `@babel/runtime`
 * Tiny base `<Icon />` component overhead (**2,360** bytes minified / **858** bytes gzipped)
-* The same codbase is used for all icon duplicates which gives _~40%_ SVG code reduction in average
+* The same codbase is used for all icon duplicates which gives _~40%_ of SVG code reduction in average
+* More than 1000 common used SVG code fragments are extracted and deduplicated, which gived you _~30%_ of SVG code reduction additionally
 * Dynamic theming support for _filled_, _outline_, _round_, _sharp_, and _two-tone_ icon variants (see [themed icons](#themed-icons))
 * No `className` prop used, you can use icons with any css framework, style library or vanilla css
 * Accessibility complaint with **WAI-ARIA** (see [decorative and semantic icons](#decorative-and-semantic-icons))
-* Own optimized rendering **NOT** based on `React.PureComponent` or `_pure` from recompose (both approaches are ineffective for icons because always re-render even if props were not changed due to internal createElement calls for `children` prop)
+* Own optimized rendering **NOT** based on `React.PureComponent` or `_pure` from recompose (both approaches are ineffective for icons because always re-render even if props were not changed due to internal createElement calls for the `children` prop)
 * Your SVG icons will be included into bundle, which is not require separate icon-font file request and load
 * React components code is optimized to reduce a bundle overhead (special pure function annotations, code reusage, tiny helpers)
 * All [benefits][icon-fonts-vs-svg] of **Inline SVG** compared to **Icon Fonts**